orangegrouptech/PanOS-10-Sun-Valley-1.0/README.md

 - All WindowsForms components are not optimised for high DPI displays.
 I overlooked that when making this malware.
 - You may see a Confused folder in the output directory of the various components.
 I don't know how up-to-date those versions are, you can probably find some prototypes/private beta versions there, if you can deobfuscate them.)
 - The compiled executables in the output directories might not necessarily be up-to-date.
-- You probably will have to remove the authentication part of the "auth" solution before compiling for it to work.